Fine tuning SMLs

 )

-And now the architecture of the model we are going to use to classify the reviews
+And now the architecture of the model we are going to use for classifying the reviews

 model